maurobonfietti/mauro.github.io/_posts/2019-05-17-first-post.md

 Hello!
 My name is Mauro Bonfietti.

-I'm Software Engineer with over +10 years of work experience as backend developer.
+I'm a Software Engineer with over +10 years of work experience as a Backend Developer.

 I like reading and learning new technologies.